chaseleif/km003c/README.md

 |    0      | ~1/second   |     0x1       |     0x81     |
 |    1      | ~5/second   |     0x5       |     0x85     |
 |    3      | ~10/second  |     0x3       |     0x83     |

+The script is setup to use interface 3
 ___
+### The data received

+The amperage received can be either negative or positive.

+To address this, the value received must be treated as a 32-bit integer to obtain the correct value.

+This was not observed for the voltage, but could apply to voltage or any of the signed integer types in the data.

 ### The messages

 POWER-Z provides an archive, `hiddemo_vs2019_for-KM002C3C.zip`, which contains a document and C++ source
+___

 The message sent to the device correspond to what is shown in `KM002C&3C API Description.docx` provided by POWER-Z: